StarcubeLabs/StarcubeLabs.github.io/_posts/2023-03-13-ldr-postmortem.markdown

 ### Stone soup

 What is stone soup?
 It's a tale from the excellent book "The Pragmatic Programmer".
 The story basically goes a group of travelers makes camp for the night in a famine stricken village.
-They had't eaten all day long so they began knocking on everyone's doors begging for any food they might have.
+They hadn't eaten all day long so they began knocking on everyone's doors begging for any food they might have.
 The villagers were suspicious of the strangers in their town and gave them no food.
 Undeterred they set up a cooking pot to make a stew.
 Instead of food they began casting stones into the boiling water.
 The townsfolk could not contain their curiousity anymore and approached the travelers to ask them what they are doing.

-"We're making stone soup" - one traveler answered "Stone soup?
-What's that?" - asked a villager
+"We're making stone soup" - one traveler answered <br/>
+"Stone soup?
+What's that?" - asked a villager <br/>
-"It's a delicious soup made from water in stones.
-It would be much better with some carrots though" - another traveler answered
+"It's a delicious soup made from stones boiled in water.
+It would be much better with some carrots though" - another traveler answered <br/>
-"I have some carrots!" - said another villager
+"I have some carrots!" - said another villager <br/>
 "That's great.
-And potatoes would really help too" - added another traveler "I've got potatoes and some pork too!" - intoned another villager
+And potatoes would really help too" - added another traveler <br/>
+"I've got potatoes and some pork too!" - intoned another villager <br/>

 Eventually the soup was finished and everyone in the village ate despite the famine.